MikesMagicNet/Rift/README.md

-# Rift
+# Project Rift
-Rift is a light-weight harness I guess?
+Rift is an agentic AI harness.
+It is very bare bones, basic tool calling, file access, & web searching.

+**Research**

+- Research paper is located in the repo, "2603.05344v3.pdf"